takesofficial/cissp/README.md

 The CISSP exam has a huge amount of available study material: the Official Study Guide, third-party books, instructor content, and community notes.
 For a structured start, the Sybex Study Guide combined with the Official Practice Tests is still the most complete foundation.

 ## Exam Structure
 The English exam is a 3 hour Computer Adaptive Test (CAT) with 100-150 questions.
+Because it is adaptive, the only number that matters is the lower end.
+You must be able to answer confidently at roughly under 2 minutes per question without relying on extra time later.
+Time saved early is not banked.
+The clock runs continuously until the exam stops.
 You may pass or fail at question 100.
 The exam stops the moment the system is confident you are above or below the passing threshold.
 All eight domains contribute roughly 10-16 percent.